m1entus/WCAlertView/README.md

 }];
 ```

-If you want to use UITextField for password or plain inputtext, use UIAlertViewStyle.
+If you want to use UITextField for password or plain input text, use UIAlertViewStyle (available since iOS 5.x).

 ``` objective-c
 [WCAlertView showAlertWithTitle:@"Some title" message:@"Custom message" customizationBlock:^(WCAlertView *alertView) {